-- 1. Supports all efforts to ensure fair and transparent election processes. - 2.
+- Supports all efforts that assist the City in conducting fair and transparent election processes according to the City's adopted procedures. - 2.
 Supports process improvements that encourage voter participation.

 ENERGY

 ECONOMIC HEALTH, ENVIRONMENTAL HEALTH

 As a municipally-owned electric utility, the City is committed to providing affordable, reliable, and clean energy services to residents and businesses, as detailed in the Energy Policy.